-Tia & Tamera Mowry: All Grown Up & Twinning!
+Tia & Tamera Mowry: Forty, Fine & Twinning!

 Both born in Germany, beautiful twins Tia and Tamera Mowry have earned their fame on shows like Sister, Sister and The Game.